Kevinparashar/motadata-AI-sdk-2.0/ARCHITECTURE.md

 - **Reliable**: Comprehensive error handling and validation
 - **Performant**: Async support and efficient data processing
 - **Maintainable**: Clear architecture and documentation
+- **Observable**: Full visibility into system behavior with metrics, traces, and health monitoring